ShwetaKadam-Git/ShwetaKadam-Git/README.md

 I'm curious about 🧠 applied deep learning and 💡 turning complex problems into modern, usable systems.

 Currently working on improving my skills in the areas - full stack development, little bit of data analytics, AI.
-I hope to deepen my skillsets along the way.
+And I hope to deepen my skillsets using different avenues along the way.

 ---